Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The script uses a workaround, but the resulting RTF files are still huge compared to other file types and especially for use in emails.
 If this is a problem, please either do not use embedded images in the signature template (including photos from Active Directory), or switch to HTML formatted emails.

-If you ran into this problem outside this script, please consider modifying the ExportPictureWithMetafile setting as described in https://support.microsoft.com/kb/224663.
-If the link is not working, please visit the Internet Archive Wayback Machine's snapshot of Microsoft's article at https://web.archive.org/web/20180827213151/https://support.microsoft.com/en-us/help/224663/document-file-size-increases-with-emf-png-gif-or-jpeg-graphics-in-word.
+If you ran into this problem outside this script, please consider modifying the ExportPictureWithMetafile setting as described in  <a href="https://support.microsoft.com/kb/224663" target="_blank">this Microsoft article</a>.
+If the link is not working, please visit the <a href="https://web.archive.org/web/20180827213151/https://support.microsoft.com/en-us/help/224663/document-file-size-increases-with-emf-png-gif-or-jpeg-graphics-in-word" target="_blank">Internet Archive Wayback Machine's snapshot of Microsoft's article</a>.
 # 12. Outlook Web
 If the currently logged on user has configured his personal mailbox in Outlook, the default signature for new emails is configured in Outlook Web automatically.